The Database for Black, Indigenous, and People of Color in Wells, Kennebunk, Kennebunkport and Arundel

 Town: Wells

-Known dates: 1949-1996
+Known dates: 1949-present

 June Ranco (DOB ~1930) is the daughter of Leslie and Valentine Ranco, and continued running the "Indian Moccasin Shop" after her mother passed away.
+She is the granddaughter of Joseph Ranco and Emma Nicolar.

 June Ranco was featured in Portland Monthly as one of "The 10 Most Intriguing People in Maine 2018."